namesjames/Slack/README.md

 `up arrow` to quickly edit the message

 scroll over any of your text and click on the 'gear' icon that appears on hover.
 You'll be presented with two options, edit and delete.

+#Bots and other cool add-ons

+## Giphy (I believe that your team needs to enable/install to this feature)

+simple type: `/gihpy` followed by whatever you're looking to find a gif of.